anna-pa-m/adabmDCA/README.md

-# Adaptive Boltzmann machine learning for Direct Coupling Analysis model
+# Boltzmann machine learning for Potts models of biological data

 ## Installation